 But other Trump businesses have struggled.

 His golf courses in California, New York, Scotland and Ireland have reported declining revenue, as charity tournaments and average golfers stay away.
 Trump condo prices have fallen in New York City and Chicago.
 Outside D.C., Trump hotels seem to be dropping their room rates (one survey found Trump Hotels to be the most polarizing brand in America).

 At Mar-a-Lago, initiation fees doubled, which was good for the Trump bottom line.
 But then 19 of the club’s banquet customers canceled expensive charity fundraisers during the backlash after Trump said there were “very fine people” among those involved in violent protests to save a Confederate statue in Charlottesville.

 Does that mean the Trump Organization is making money overall, or losing money?

 And, so far, it hasn’t.

-5. How much money does the president owe — and who does he owe it to?
+5. How much money does the president owe — and to whom does he owe it?

 We can’t answer that question with certainty.

 Here’s what we know: The personal financial disclosure form that Trump filed with the government last year listed at least $315 million in loans connected to various Trump buildings.
 The biggest lender was Deutsche Bank.
 That debt figure is likely low: The highest possible value a loan could have on the federal form is “over $50 million.”
 Trump had several loans that fit into that category whose true value could be far larger than $50 million.

 So what is the actual size of Trump’s debt?